 Glaucoma Treatment in New Jersey

-We are a comprehensive ophthalmology practice with a strong focus on glaucoma treatment in New Jersey.
-We care for a sizeable number of patients and provide the most advanced diagnostic methods available for early glaucoma treatment and diagnosis to a large number of patients.
+We are a comprehensive ophthalmology clinic in New Jersey with a strong emphasis on glaucoma treatment.
+We have the most current diagnostic technologies for early glaucoma treatment and diagnosis to a large number of patients.

 What is glaucoma?

-Glaucoma is a disease that affects the optic nerve connection between the eye and the brain.
-The optic nerve is a bundle of millions of smaller nerve fibers wrapped together.
-These individual nerve fibers can be damaged if the fluid circulating within the eye fails to drain properly, causing pressure in the eye, which results in damage to the optic nerve.
+Glaucoma is a condition that damages the link between the eye and the brain via the optic nerve.
+The optic nerve is composed of millions of nerve fibers bundled together.
+Individual nerve fibers may be harmed if the fluid circulating within the eye does not drain properly, resulting in increased intraocular pressure that damages the optic nerve.

-When nerve fibers die, small blind spots begin to develop in a person's field of vision develops little blind spots.
-Initially, the effect may be so mild that the majority of people will not notice it until the disease has progressed significantly.
+When nerve fibers die, a person's field of vision develops little blind spots.
+Initially, the effect may be so mild that the majority of people will not detect it until the disease has progressed significantly.
 Glaucoma, the leading cause of blindness in the United States, eventually causes blindness if left untreated.
-For this reason, regular eye exams with modern diagnostic equipment are critical for glaucoma treatment, particularly for those at higher risk of the disease.
+For this reason, regular eye exams using advanced diagnostic techniques are essential for glaucoma therapy, especially for those at a higher risk of developing the disease.

 Who is at high risk for glaucoma?